Red Canada

 Uses

-Table / dessert use (Warder, Thomas — "one of the finest table apples"); kitchen and market (Lowther).
-Beach: when well grown and in prime condition it is one of the best apples of its season for dessert use on account of its desirable size, attractive form and color and superior quality; well adapted to either general or special markets and often brings more than average prices.
-Hedrick: were the trees as satisfactory as the fruit, Red Canada would take high rank among the commercial apples of the country.
+One of the most valuable for orchard or garden (Elliott).
+One of the finest table apples, often keeping late in spring (Thomas).
+Quality best, for table (Warder).
+Kitchen and market (Lowther).
+When well grown and in prime condition it is one of the best apples of its season for dessert use on account of its desirable size, attractive form and color and superior quality; well adapted to either general or special markets and often brings more than average prices (Beach).
+Hedrick: "Were the trees as satisfactory as the fruit, Red Canada would take high rank among the commercial apples of the country."

 Subtypes / Variants